Cover bild

 Now you tell n8n where the archive is – and how newspaper clippings get filed there.
 Think of this step as programming a new filing cabinet: label clearly, define which drawer, done.

-2. Suche nach Postgres and select „Insert rows in a table” aus:
+2. Search for Postgres and select „Insert rows in a table”:

 • Node: Insert rows in table